-Vestibular Dysfunction
+Vestibular Dysfunction in NYC

 Vestibular disorders are surprisingly common and can be quite debilitating.
 It has been reported that as many as 35% of adults aged 40 years or older in the United States have experienced some form of vestibular dysfunction.
 Patients with vestibular disorders often experience vertigo, dizziness, visual disturbances, instability, and difficulty with balance.
 The symptoms associated with vestibular dysfunction can impact all aspects of daily life.
 Fear of movement can lead to decreased endurance, decreased muscular strength, and avoidance of daily activities.
 The good news is that there are effective methods to reduce or completely eliminate symptoms through vestibular rehabilitation therapy.